 Alternatively, fill ice cube trays with your cilantro oil or pesto.
 Freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
 Each cube will be approximately 1 tablespoon of herbal oil or pesto.

-To make cilantro butter, use 1/4 cup of finely chopped fresh cilantro leaves in this basic herb butter recipe.
+Instead of freezing, make cilantro compound butter.
+Use 1/4 cup of finely chopped fresh cilantro leaves in a basic herb butter recipe.